top of page

 This may include:

-• Using a broker or intermediary
+• Using a domain broker, advisor or intermediary

 • Keeping initial contact discreet